 (C) Monitoring of capital facilities projects administered by the institutions.

 As part of the biennial process for monitoring local administration, the institution shall submit the following for review by the chancellor of the board of regents or designee:

-(1) Within sixty days after the effective date of the section of an act in which the general assembly initially makes an appropriation for a capital project to be administered pursuant to OAC section 3333-1-28, or as requested by the chancellor of the board of regents or designee, the institution shall submit the following:
+(1) Within sixty days after the effective date of the section of an act in which the general assembly initially makes an appropriation for a capital project to be administered pursuant to rule 3333-1-28 of the Administrative Code, or as requested by the chancellor of the board of regents or designee, the institution shall submit the following:

 (a) The name and credentials of the individual serving as the "Institutional Designee" for both ongoing and new capital projects.

 (b) The names and credentials of the staff for both ongoing and new capital projects.